 While a potential client may search for an attorney by name on Google, think about how many more people are searching by challenges or problems, such as “construction insurance litigation” or “North Carolina worker’s compensation.”
 Writing on a matter specific to the potential client’s interests can help you show up higher on a page of search results.
 Not only that, it demonstrates your expertise and shows that you’re a thought leader in the space.

-What Exactly is Content Marketing?
+What Exactly is Content Marketing for Law Firms?

 Content marketing goes beyond blogging, but the most critical part of any content marketing program is fresh, regularly posted content.
 Content marketing is focused on creating relevant content to attract and retain a specific audience.
 Your goal is to address your ideal client’s problems with the intent of offering them enough knowledgeable information that they want to stay in touch.